-Organization of the Standards
+Organization of the RIELDS

 Rhode Island’s Early Learning and Development Standards are organized into domains, components, learning goals, and indicators.

-Domains represent the broad areas of early learning:
+Domains represent the broad areas of early learning.

 ribbon-PH